victpork/sshsyrup/README.md

 ### Contributing
 Feel free to submit feature request/bug report via the GitHub issue tracker.

+For submitting PR, do the following steps:
+1. Fork
+2. Create a branch for the feature/bugfix containing your changes on your fork
+3. Submit PR with your branch

+It is advised that creating an issue to discuss the matter in advance if your change is large :)

 ### TODO
 - Minimal set of POSIX commands/utilities